mikabohinen/nvim-nix/README.md

 Vim itself.
 This builds upon a set of core principles:

-1. **Vim-first**: Given that Vim has remained highly relevant for over 30 years one must conclude that Vim has touched upon something more fundamental than just the technology itself.
+1. **Vim-first**: Given that Vim has remained highly relevant for over 30 years there is strong evidence to conclude that Vim has touched upon something more fundamental than just the technology itself.
 Modern plugins and enhancements should therefore build upon this and not replace it with tools that hide away these fundamentals.
 This is why we prefer builtin tools like `:grep` or `:find` compared to their modern counterparts.
 On the other hand, LSP and Treesitter hook into these fundamentals to extend the capabilities of Vim itself.

 2. **Reproducibility**: Modern tooling and environments grow increasingly complex day by day.
 This complexity isn't inherently bad as long as we can